openmls/openmls/book/src/traits/traits.md

 This trait defines a CRUD API for a key store that is used to store long-term key material from OpenMLS.

-The key store provides functions to `store`, `read` and `delete` values.
+The key store provides functions to `store`, `read`, and `delete` values.
-Note that it does not allow to update values.
+Note that it does not allow updating values.
-Instead entries must be deleted and newly stored.
+Instead, entries must be deleted and newly stored.

 ```rust,no_run,noplayground
 {{#include ../../../traits/src/key_store.rs:15:40}}
 ```

-**NOTE:** Right now key material needs to be extractable from the key store.
+**NOTE:** Right now, key material must be extracted from the key store.
 This will most likely change in the future.

 ### OpenMlsCryptoProvider

 Additionally, there's a wrapper trait defined that is expected to be passed into the public OpenMLS API.
-Some OpenMLS APIs require only one of the sub-traits though.
+Some OpenMLS APIs require only one of the sub-traits, though.

 ```rust,no_run,noplayground
 {{#include ../../../traits/src/traits.rs:15:28}}